 - Student Conduct

 - Student Engagement and Campus Life

-- Fraternity and Sorority Life (for Greek organizations)
+- Fraternity and Sorority Life

-- Recreational Sports (for club sports)
+- Recreational Sports

 - Virginia Tech Police Department

 - Virginia Tech Corps of Cadets

 Credible and sufficiently detailed reports of hazing will be referred to Student Conduct for further investigation and potential adjudication.
 Both individuals and organizations may be held responsible for their actions and participation in incidents of hazing.
 If an investigation concludes that an individual or individuals directed, engaged in, aided or otherwise participated in, actively or passively, an incident of hazing, disciplinary action may be imposed against the individual(s).
 If the investigation concludes that an organization knowingly permitted, authorized, or condoned hazing, disciplinary action may be imposed against the entire organization.